Marketing Mix

 Promotion refers to the activities chosen to advertise the product – and how to distinguish and differentiate it in the marketplace.
 People often equate promotion with marketing, but without product, price, and place, it’s difficult to find the right promotional mix without wasting time and money.

-Marketing Mix Example
+Example of Marketing Mix

 Jane is a marketing manager for Simple Smartphone, a new smartphone developed for older people.
 Market research has revealed that people 60 and over find the newer generation of smartphones difficult to use.
 Jane’s company took that information and developed a new product to compete in the smartphone market against Apple, Samsung Galaxy, and similar phones.

-Marketing Mix Strategy Examples of Real Businesses
+Marketing Mix Examples of Companies

 Dollar Tree leverages price as a factor by pricing everything in the store at $1 or lower.
 This sends a strong signal to their target consumer that they’ll save money by shopping at their stores.